FeliksML/BikeWeatherInsights/README.md

-# BikeWeatherInsights
+# Bike Rental Data Management 📊 🚲
-## Project Structure
+## Project Structure 🧬

-This project is structured as follows, providing a clear overview of its components and their roles:
+This project is structured as follows:

 - `README.md`: Project overview and setup instructions.
 - `compose.yml`: Docker compose file for setting up the local environment.